 Channels: Commercial, Facebook, Billboard

-That's where "The Truth Is Hard" came in — It was a campaign designed to offer transparency.
-"I think the best advertising not only gets you to pause and pay attention in the moment, but also encourages the viewer to take action and learn more after the fact," says Alicia Collins, senior brand manager.
+That's where "The Truth Is Hard" came in — it was a campaign designed to offer transparency.
+"I think the best advertising not only gets you to pause and pay attention at the moment but also encourages the viewer to take action and learn more after the fact," says Alicia Collins, senior brand manager.

 "The New York Times' 'The Truth Is Hard' campaign does that.
 It tells a clear and impactful story, and demonstrates the value and importance of journalism right away."